Bethesda Workshops - Christian Treatment for Sex Addiction

 - Create guidelines and strategies to use when facilitating group therapy with betrayed partners.

-- Describe the benefits of the 12-step support groups for partners (S-anon, COSA, POSA) their models and when/ if a referral into these group would be helpful.
+- Discuss the 12 step support groups for partners (S-anon, COSA, POSA) their models and when/ if a referral into these group would be helpful.

 - Practice skills on intervening and confronting clients on inappropriate boundaries